What is the workout schedule?

 For running workouts on the track, just come wearing clothes to run in and your running shoes.
 You may also want to bring a water bottle.

 For what to bring on the Saturday ride, please see the Bike FAQ (AND YOU MUST HAVE A HELMET!)

-For the swim, you need goggles and a swimsuit, and (usually) hand paddles, size S or XS.
+For the swim, you need goggles and a swimsuit, and (sometimes) hand paddles, size S or XS.

 Swim practices last about an hour, but some people will stay in and swim longer.

-Monday and Wednesady practices can last between an hour and an hour and a half, depending on the workout.
+Track, turbo, and brick practices can last between an hour and an hour and a half, depending on the workout.